HKTeddyG/groupproject/Readme.md

 - Follow on-screen prompts to select actions
 - In battle: Choose attack, use potion, or skip
 - When multiple enemies are present: Select target by number
-- Between levels: Choose to continue, save, visit shop, or exit
+- Between levels: Choose to continue, visit shop, or exit (auto-save)

 ### Clean Build